hrokr/pyknowledge/README.md

 At least initially this going to be broken down into the following sections:

 1. PyChal       - Exercises from [Python Challenge](http://www.pythonchallenge.com)
-2. short_progs  - Some of Reddit's coding [daily
+2. Short_progs  - Some of Reddit's coding [daily
    programmer](https://www.reddit.com/r/dailyprogrammer/wiki/challenges)
-3. FP           - Practice in Functional Programming basics (map, recursion, lambda)
+3. Self-directed projects